 Generally, this is the process:

-- You generate a certificate request.
-This can be accomplished through a tool such as Internet Information Services (IIS) web server.
+You can use a tool such as Internet Information Services (IIS) web server to do this.

-- The vendor generally provides a .ZIP file, which includes the SSL certificate for the customer’s domain and the vendor’s certificate chain.
-Often this provided in the form of a .CRT file.
-It is important that both the certificate and the certificate chain are included.
+This folder includes the SSL certificate for the customer’s domain and the vendor’s certificate chain.
+Often this is a CRT file.
+It’s important to include both the certificate and the certificate chain.

-If preferred, you can complete the request if made via IIS and send the .PFX file and the corresponding password used to make it to DirectScale.
+If preferred, you can complete the request if made via the IIS and send the PFX file and the corresponding password to DirectScale.